/home/andrew$

 Zen

 Read Zen and the Art of Motorcycle Maintenance.
-A remarkable novel, or perhaps three novels in one, interspersed with one antother.
+A remarkable novel, or perhaps three novels in one, interspersed with one another.
 The ideas explored in the novel about quality and our relationship with technology feel so relevant today.
-On the whole I found the philosophical arguments put forth persuaive and compelling, apart from a few critisicsms about the philosophy of science.
+On the whole I found the philosophical arguments put forth persuasive and compelling, apart from a few criticisms about the philosophy of science.

 Read two works of children's literature with family.
 First, Stuart Little.
 I can't understand why this is a classic of American children's literature.
 It was alright, but hardly memorable and ended abruptly to me.
 Second, The Heartwood Hotel.
 This was a wonderful book, full of imagination and joy, destined to become a classic, I think.